 While embarking on your journey across the country, you will have the choice of Coach seating or Private Sleeper Cabins, though you are also free to move about the train(s).

 - Coach Seating - In Coach, riders settle into a spacious seat for the duration of the trip.
 These seats recline to make sleeping comfortable and also include foot and leg rests.
-During the day, extra legroom allows you to stretch out, and a fold-down try makes it easy to work or snack at your seat.
+During the day, extra legroom allows you to stretch out, and a fold-down tray makes it easy to work or snack at your seat.
 A limited amount of 120-volt outlets are available to charge all of your electronics.
 Coach passengers share access to a bathroom.

 - Private Sleeper Cabin - If you desire a little more privacy, Private Sleeper Cabins are the way to go.
 These cabins come in a variety of sizes, accommodating as few as two passengers or as many as four.
 Designed with upper and lower berth sleeping arrangements, these cabins offer privacy, storage space, outlets and even private windows.
 Some of the private cabins offer private showers and toilets, but this varies by room and train.

 - Throughout the Train - Tiring of the same ol’ seat and scenery?
 Move throughout the train!
 Amtrak’s long-distance trains are equipped with fully equipped dining cars.
-Tables seating up to four guests are available, as are a wide-range of meal offerings for breakfast, lunch, and dinner.
-If it is not a meal time, your train’s lounge car is a great place to be for amazing sights.
+Tables seating up to four guests are available, as a wide-range of meal offerings for breakfast, lunch, and dinner.
+If it is not mealtime, your train’s lounge car is a great place to be for amazing sights.
 The lounge cars feature floor-to-ceiling windows, which curve up onto the roof, so sky panoramas are available, as well as a great opportunity to socialize with your fellow travelers.
 Snacks, light fare, wine, beer, water and soft drinks are all offered in the lounge during certain times of the day.
 Entertaining and informational speakers are also brought onboard the train during certain times of the year to enthrall the lounge car’s passengers.